Uly85/Uly85/README.md

 - Developed predictive models for financial risk assessment using machine learning techniques
 - Analyzed large datasets for actionable insights that drove strategic business decisions
 - Contributed to open-source tools for solving real-world problems
-- Applied advanced algorithms to real-time geospatial and environmental data for actionable insights
+- Applied advanced algorithms to geospatial and financial data for actionable insights

 🌍 **Passion & Purpose**:
 I'm passionate about using data for global development and social good.
 As a woman in data, I advocate for diversity and inclusion in the data science field.
 I'm driven by the impact data can have on solving critical issues worldwide.